openturns/openturns/python/doc/theory/data_analysis/anderson_darling_test.rst

-.. _cramer_vonmises_test:

-Cramer-Von Mises goodness-of-fit test
+Anderson-Darling goodness-of-fit test
 -------------------------------------

 This method deals with the modelling of a probability distribution of a random vector :math:`\vect{X} = \left( X^1,\ldots,X^{n_X} \right)`.
 It seeks to verify the compatibility between a sample of data :math:`\left\{ \vect{x}_1,\vect{x}_2,\ldots,\vect{x}_N \right\}` and a candidate probability distribution previous chosen.
-The Cramer-von-Mises Goodness-of-Fit test allows to answer this question in the one dimensional case :math:`n_X=1`, and with a continuous distribution.
+The Anderson-Darling Goodness-of-Fit test allows to answer this question in the one dimensional case :math:`n_X =1`, and with a continuous distribution.
 The current version is limited to the case of the Normal distribution.